iverenshaguy/book-a-meal/README.md

 * [Jest](https://jestjs.io/) - Javascript Testing Platform to test all JavaScript code including React applications (Frontend)
 * [Enzyme](http://airbnb.io/enzyme/) - Javscript testing utility for React

+## Versions

+This is version 2 and it is currently in active development.

+Version 1 can be found [here](https://github.com/iverenshaguy/book-a-meal/tree/version-1-react-redux-rest-express).

 ## Features Implemented

 ### Users (Caterers and Customers)